Pension Funds in Australia

 But it is also the result of the defined contribution system, where members have their own individual account and see what their investments have done that year, unlike defined benefit funds where assets are pooled and paid out according to actuarial estimates.

-More recently, the local prudential regulator, the Australian Prudential Regulation Authority (APRA), has decided to publish a so-called ‘heatmap’ of domestic pension funds.
-This heatmap compares a fund’s asset allocation to a basket of indices to see if, and how much, a fund adds value and overlays this with investment and administrative fees.
+More recently, new regulations were introduced under the ‘Your Future, Your Super’ regime, which includes the publication of an annual performance test by the Australian Prudential Regulation Authority (APRA).
+This test compares a fund’s asset allocation to a basket of indices to see if, and how much, a fund adds value.
+The test also takes into account investment costs and administrative fees, and ranks funds in a league table.

-Although it is meant to hold funds to account for both the fees they charge and the level of investment skill they possess, critics have lamented that the heatmap is just another league table, adding to the already strong peer risk as every fund wants to be in the top quarter of the map.
+Although it is meant to hold funds to account for both the fees they charge and the level of investment skill they possess, critics have lamented that the test only exacerbates peer risk and is not in the member’s best interest as it doesn’t pay off to take their circumstances into account.

 Insourcing Asset Management